sambuddhac/MacroEnergy.jl/docs/src/Manual/Storage.md

 `Storage` components have the following fields.
 When running a model, the fields are set by the input files.
 When creating an Asset, the defaults below can be altered using the `@storage_data` macro.
 The internal fields are used by Macro and are not intended to be set by users in most circumstances.

 !!! note "Units in Macro"
-    We have assumed that your System is using units of MWh for energy, tonnes for mass, and hour-long time steps.
+    In the tables below, we have assumed that the Storage component compoent in question is storing energy, such as electricity or heat.
+Therefore the unit of storage is MWh.
+Please swap these for tonnes or other units as appropriate for your use case.
+We have also assumed that your System is using hour-long time steps.
 You can use any set of units as long as they are consistent across your operations and investment inputs.

 ### Network Structure